 Overrated coffee shops

 Matador: Matador is one of the newest additions to the Flagstaff coffee scene.
-While the convenient location (right on busy Milton Road) is a plus, the espresso drinks are burnt & flavorless, and the unattractive setting (just one small table to sit at) make this a definite skip.
+While the convenient location (right on busy Milton Road) is a plus, the espresso drinks are a bit flavorless and burnt tasting.
+Also, the unattractive setting (just one small table to sit at) easily make this a skip.

 Firecreek: Firecreek has a nice location right along Route 66 in downtown Flagstaff.
-While the espresso drinks are pretty good, they are always understaffed so it is a very long wait to get your drinks.
-Because of this, the drinks are always served much too cold.
+While the espresso drinks are pretty good, they are always understaffed so it typically a long wait to get your drinks.
+Unfortunately, this usually means cold coffee.
 If you like your coffee hot, Firecreek is a definite skip.
-Surprisingly, Bookmans serves better Firecreek Coffee than Firecreek!
-Keep in mind that it’s a bit noisy due to the busy Rt 66 location making it hard to concentrate if you are trying to get some work done.
+Keep in mind that this cafe can get busy due to the Rt 66 location.
+The high noise level means it’s not the best choice if you are looking to get some work done.

 Flagstaff Coffee Company: While the beautiful outdoor patio will initially draw you in, the poor quality drinks will not bring you back.
 This is unfortunate as they have a gorgeous shady outdoor seating area.
 Unfortunately, the drinks we tried here were by far the worst in town.